RedpointArchive/MastodonMirror/README.md

 _Automatically copy your Twitter posts to Mastodon._

 This is a Docker image which copies your Twitter posts to Mastodon in near real-time, including the content of retweets.
 It requires a bit of setup as you need to obtain OAuth credentials for both your Twitter account and your Mastodon account.
+Uses [t2m](https://github.com/Psycojoker/t2m) to do the real work.

 ## Getting Started